 My Enfield Bullet lost its exhaust.
 It copped a bashing on the rough washout road section bottoming out numerous times and hitting the muffler on a few large rocks.
 It fell off a little later on the tar and I retrieved it then the support crew put it in the truck and Toby swapped his bike for mine but at the next stop someone else’s bike had mechanical issues so I said no problem I can ride my bike without muffler since I wear ear plugs it was not going to bother me and Toby’s bike then was passed to other rider while the mechanics got to work on his.

 We had a late packed lunch in this scenic rocky landscape by a river.
 Some clouds but just a light mist for short while no rain fortunately.
 If you come to ride here then I think late August or early September as I did is a good time.
 Early September has a soft autumn light (on fine days) that I spoke about in part one and on the road the endless small washouts and creek beds are dry.
 Most landslides have been cleared and many road repairs already done.
 It would have been far more difficult earlier say June when the snow is still melting and every washout would have been flowing water as well many roads would have been damaged from the winter when first opened.
-But be aware there was snow falling on the high passes already the first week of September so later in the month conditions on the high passes will likely deteriorate and may be unpassable on two wheels.
+But be aware there was snow falling on the high passes already the first week of September so later in the month conditions on the high passes will likely deteriorate.

 Tonight is camping again but in luxury tents with ensuite and heaters and the camp site was actually a lovely setting amongst trees and small water stream.
 Inside the tent was beautifully fitted out with even a small separate lounge room.